osjomike/Keva-et-al.-2025-NC/2. Data/README.md

 2. Lake: Lake names for each sample
 3. Meand2H: d2H values for each lake and source
 4. SDd2H: standard deviation for each sample.
 This is derived from spatiotemporal sampling of four lakes and applied to all lakes.

+There are also Source data2.csv that includes modelled source values based on the Source data.csv.
+This Source data2.csv was used only when running the empty MixSIAR model (e.g. Table S6).

 # tef.csv ##
 Trophic discrimination factors for d2H used in MixSIAR